Home Log Cabins to Rent

 The Log Cabin is a detached Shropshire cottage, set in the owner's grounds, on the outskirts of the rural village of Adforton, eleven miles from Ludlow.
 This cottage sleeps up to four people and has one double bedroom with ensuite shower room.
 The cottage also as an open plan living area with a fitted kitchen, dining area and a sitting area with sofa bed.
 Outside, this cottage has off road parking for 2 cars and a small side garden with furniture.
 The Log Cabin is surrounded by lovely countryside, ideal for walkers and cyclists, and there is plenty to see and do in the area.

-The Stockman's Cabin - A quiet rural retreat - Bring your own h 2
+The Stockman's Cabin - A quiet rural retreat - Bring your own horses on holiday!
+2

 Ledbury, Herefordshire, Heart of England

-The Stockman's Cabin - A quiet rural retreat - Bring your own h From £749 Availability
+The Stockman's Cabin - A quiet rural retreat - Bring your own horses on holiday!
+From £749 Availability

 The Stockman's Cabin is a new one-bedroom rural retreat with views of farmland, woods and the Ledbury and Malvern Hills.
 In the surrounding paddocks you'll find our donkeys, peafowl and poultry.
 You can even bring your own horses, accommodated in well-fenced paddocks with field shelters and mains water troughs.
 Excellent hacking on bridleways and quiet lanes to the Malvern Hills and handy when competing at the Three Counties Showground.
 Situated between the Worcestershire Way and Herefordshire Trail on a network of local footpaths, it's also great for ramblers, riders and cyclists.
 Bird-watchers can see buzzards and hawks by day and owls in the dusk.
 Visitors explore the Malvern Hills, historic market towns of Ledbury and Hereford, Cathedrals, National Trust properties, Eastnor Castle and the Morgan Motor Company.
 You can visit cider mills, breweries and vinyards and attend a range of local festivals and fairs.
 Popular events at Malvern include the Spring Garden, Agricultural and Autumn Fairs, equestrian and dog events, antiques, vehicles and crafts.
 There are two pubs and a convenience store within a stiff mile walk and excellent restaurants in Ledbury.

 Located in Ledbury, this cabin is in a rural area and in the mountains.
-Butcher Row House Museum and Heritage Centre are cultural highlights, and some of the area's landmarks include Painted Room and Eastnor Castle.
-Three Counties Showground and Broadfield Court are also worth visiting.
+CJ's Old Grove Farm Shop and Westons Cider Mills are worth checking out if an activity is on the agenda, while those looking for area attractions can visit Three Counties Showground and Broadfield Court.
+Looking to enjoy an event or a game while in town?
+See what's happening at Barnards Green Cricket Club or Edgar Street.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Wild Barn Estate 24